Getting started

 -

-is where the SQL files for pgTAP tests will be generated.
+tests_output_diris where the SQL files for pgTAP tests will be generated.

 All directory paths are relative to the manifest file.

-You may have noticed that the init
+You may have noticed that the init command created only the

-dirs will be created when tapestry render
+templates dirs. output dirs will be created when tapestry render

 is called for the first time.

-command has also created a pg_format
+The init command has also created a pg_format config file for

 us.
-This is because it found the pg_format
+This is because it found the pg_format executable on

-.
-Refer to the pg_format
+PATH.
+Refer to the pg_format section for more

 details.

-has been configured
+Finally, name_tagger has been configured

-with kebab-case
+with kebab-case as the style.

 Adding a query_template to generate queries